dividedmind/statistics-done-wrong/data-analysis.rst

 But there are limitations.
 The *p* value is a measure of surprise, not a measure of the size of the effect.
 I can get a tiny *p* value by either measuring a huge effect -- "this medicine makes people live four times longer" -- or by measuring a tiny effect with great certainty.
+Given that there is almost never *exactly* zero difference between groups, you can always get a statistically significant result by collecting so much data that you detect the tiniest unimportant differences.
 Statistical significance does not mean your result has any *practical* significance.

 Similarly, statistical *in*\ significance is hard to interpret.
 I could have a perfectly good medicine, but if I test it on ten people, I'd be hard-pressed to